hMatoba/piexifjs/README.rst

 Environment
 -----------

-Tested on IE11, Opera28, and PhantomJS 1.9.8.
+Tested on IE11, Opera28, and PhantomJS.
 It runs on even Node.js.

 License
 -------